10 Best Autumn-Leaf Viewing Spots in Kyushu – Saga and Nagasaki

-Kyushu area also has way too many autumn-leaf viewing spots that we don’t have enough space to introduce them all to you here, so let us show you some of the best spots in Saga and Nagasaki.
+Japan's southern island of Kyushu has way too many autumn-leaf viewing spots to introduce them all to you here, so let us show you some of the best spots in Saga and Nagasaki.

-Seikei Koen Park is a garden located in Taku-shi, Saga prefecture, and was renovated by a local businessman with his own expense, and then he had donated it to Taku-mura.
-There are about 180 maple trees within the garden, and they start changing their color in red from the beginning of November to mid-November.
+Seikei Park (西渓公園, Seikei Koen) is a garden located in the city of Taku, Saga Prefecture.
+There are about 180 maple trees within the garden, and they start changing color from the beginning of November to mid-November.

 3. Mifuneyama Rakuen Park (Saga)

-Mifuneyama Rakuen Park which is located in Takeo-shi, Saga prefecture, was built by the 28th lord of Takeo Domain.
-The best spots offered by the park are Hyotan pond, with which you can view the reflection of Mifune-yama on the pond surface, and Furimuki-zaka, and the best autumn-leaf viewing time is at around mid-November.
+Mifuneyama Rakuen Park (御船山楽園), located in Takeo, Saga Prefecture, was built by the 28th lord of the Takeo Domain.
+The best spots offered by the park are Hyotan Pond, where you can view the reflection of Mifune-yama on the pond surface, and Furimuki-zaka.
+The best autumn-leaf viewing time is around mid-November.

-Kasuga Keikoku Gorge in Ureshin-shi, Saga prefecture is a gorge blessed with unspoilt nature.
+Kasuga Gorge (春日渓谷, Kasuga Keikoku) is a beautiful gorge in Ureshino, Saga Prefecture.
 You can enjoy the beautiful contrast created by the rock surface and the clear stream as there are many acer and maple trees.

-Kunenan which is situated in Kanzaki-shi, Saga prefecture is a former villa and the garden built by Yataro Itami, a big-time businessman of Meiji period.
-This park is designated as a scenic beauty site by the government.
-The autumn leaves covering the garden is breathtakingly beautiful.
-This garden is only made available to public for autumn-leaf viewing season each year, nine days from November 15th to 23rd.
+Kunenan Mansion (九年庵, kunenan), located in Kanzaki, Saga Prefecture, is a former villa and the garden built by Itami Yataro, a big-time businessman of the Meiji period.
+This park is designated a site of scenic beauty.
+The scene of autumn leaves covering the garden is breathtakingly beautiful.
+This garden is only made available to the public during the autumn-leaf viewing season, just nine days from November 15th to 23rd.

 6. Niiyama Jinja Shrine (Saga)

-Niiyama Jinja Shrine in Kanzaki-shi, Saga ken is a shrine with a history over 1200 years.
-This shrine has been attracting many people since the olden days, and its scenery where autumn leaves dressing the entire approach in red are very famous.
+Niiyama Shrine (仁比山神社, niiyama jinja) in Kanzaki, Saga Prefecture, is a shrine with a history going back 1200 years.
+This shrine has been attracting many people since the olden days, and the view of its autumn leaves lining the shrine's approach is very famous.
 The best autumn-leaf viewing season is between mid-November and the beginning of December.

-Big Gingko Tree of Izumiyama, which is located in Arita-cho, Nishimatsuura-gun, Saga prefecture largest tree in Saga prefecture with the age over 1000 years, and is designated as a national natural treasure.
-The impressive tree is illuminated from the sunset.
+This huge ginkgo tree in Arita, Saga Prefecture, is said to be over 1,000 years old and is designated as a natural monument.
+The impressive tree is illuminated beautifully at sunset.
 The best time for viewing is from mid-November to the end of November each year.

 9. Unzen (Nagasaki)

-Unzen in Unzen-shi, Nagasaki prefecture is said to be the home of over 120 species of plans.
-The autumn leaves from this area has been designated as a national natural treasure as the typical autumn leaves of Japan in 1928.
-The scenery where the entire mountain is dressed in red is something worth your while to see.
-The best time for the autumn-leaf viewing is at around the beginning of November.
+Unzen (雲仙) is said to be home to over 120 species of plants.
+The autumn leaves of this area have been designated as a national natural treasure for being representative of typical Japanese autumn leaf scenery.
+Seeing nearly the entire mountain dressed in red is definitely worthwhile.
+The best time for autumn-leaf viewing is around the beginning of November.